ModelEngineering/SBMLModel/README.md

 The ``ParameterManager`` class is used to manage parameters in multiple models.

 # Developer Notes
-1. Graphics on Ubuntu requires tkinter.
-Use ``sudo apt install python3.8-tk``.
+1. A bug in Tellurium makes it fail on 3.10.
+So, need to back level python to 3.9. ``sudo apt install python3.x-venv``.
+More details at [link](https://stackoverflow.com/questions/58310498/mkvirtualenv-says-no-module-named-distutils-spawn-when-making-a-venv-for-non-d)

 # Release Notes
 * Version 0.1.1